 Most 3PLs will purchase shipping labels from shipping carrier(s) on the merchant’s behalf.

-Some fulfillment providers have preferred carriers with whom they partner, while others compare shipping costs from a variety of carriers.
+Some fulfilment providers have preferred carriers with whom they partner, while others compare shipping costs from a variety of carriers.
 The latter helps ensure the most affordable pricing possible for any given shipping option.

 Once the order ships, you receive order tracking information.
 Depending on the 3PL’s technology, you can either automatically or manually share this info with customers.

 Order fulfilment process: 3 tips to do it right

 Your receiving processes are key